Committee Members

 Ryan Davis

 Ryan, has lived most of his life in Teesside and lives with his dog, Toby.
 Ryan was successful in applying for a scholarship from Thirteen for the last two years of his studies at Teesside University, which he was very proud of.
 Joining our customer committee is a way for Ryan to give back.
-Ryan works for the Department for Education as a policy adviser.
+Ryan works as a Civil Servant for the Department of Science, Innovation, and Technology.
 Ryan’s personal experience allows him to understand the challenges faced by young people in Teesside.
 He wants to make a difference by helping people who are in a similar position as he was as a young person.

 Russell Jameson